nathanielwendt/Handshake/wiki/Message-API.md

 Creates a message from an sms message

 #####Params#####
-`message` message body, route name should be included in message (varchar, required)
+`Body` message body, route name should be included in message (varchar, required)

-`phoneNumber` number from which the message originates (num-list, required)
+`From` number from which the message originates (phone, required)

 #####Response#####